LampDelivery/Helldivers/README.md

 ### ALERT TO ALL HELLDIVERS
 Transmission from Super Earth Command - Briefing

 Citizens!
-Your interface has been compromised by inefficiency and aesthetic heresy.
+Your interface has been compromised by inefficiency and undemocratic heresy.
 But fear not—Super Earth has authorized the deployment of the Helldivers Discord Theme!

 - Background: A tactical blend of deep black and reinforced steel gray, evoking the hull of a Hellpod mid-drop.
 - Accent Colors: Glorious golds and symbols of valor, sacrifice, and orbital superiority.